epc318/Portfolio/README.md

-# Professional Portfolio
+# Portfolio

 ## Purpose
+This repository contains the HTML, CSS, images, and other related elements that compose my inital professional portfolio web page.

+### Website Purpose
-A website top showcase my accomplishments and skills and a beginner developer.
+To showcase my accomplishments and skills and a beginner web developer.

-## Built With
+## Built With:
 * HTML
 * CSS

-## Website
+## Live Website URL:
 https://epc318.github.io/Portfolio/

 ## Contribution
-Made By Evan Carlson(epc318).
+* Made By Evan Carlson (github username: epc318).
+* No Outside Contibutions are being accepted.